Eczema management

 • Creams should be removed from the tubs onto clean paper and then taken from the paper to the skin to avoid bacterial contamination of the tub.

-• Daily cool bath (30-32 degrees C); adding bath oil (1 capful).
-The face and head should also be wet well and the skin should not be rinsed with fresh water after the bath.
+• Daily cool bath (30-32 degrees C) - The face and head should be wet well and the skin should not be rinsed with fresh water after the bath.
 It is no concern if the child swallows some of the water.

-• When the eczema is moderate to severe or the skin stings when the child bathes, salt (1/3 cup per 10 litres water) may be added.
+• SALT - when the eczema is moderate to severe or the skin stings when the child bathes, salt (1/3 cup per 10 litres water) may be added.

-• When the eczema is infection or moderate to severe (or as recommended by healthcare professional) add household Bleach 4% (sodium hypochlorite 4%) (12mLs per 10 litres water).
+• BLEACH - when the eczema moderate to severe or infected (or as recommended by healthcare professional) add white king household bleach 4% (sodium hypochlorite 4%) (12mLs per 10 litres water).

 • Consider Vitamin D oral daily supplementation for moderate to severe eczema or if the baby is breast fed.
-This is especially important throughout Winter months.
+This is especially important throughout Colder/Winter months.

 2. Flaring treatments